erdemozk/react-class-state/README.md

 # React Class State (react-class-state)

 Very small, fast, and unopinionated.
-You can use just like you want, state-rerenders are minimum especially if you use state.watch().
+You can use just like you want, state-rerenders are minimum especially if you use state.watchState().
 Everything is type supported and smooth!

 ---

 ### Usage

 First, create a React app, then paste this to your console:

 ```
 // For NPM
 npm install react-class-state